gb103/OEScoreEngine/README.md

 ```

 4. setup is done, Now add the individual entry based on actions taken by user.
 ```
+    //User accessed facebook again
     fun performFewOps() {
         var valueMap1 = HashMap<String, String>()
         valueMap1.put(Constants.RECENCY_KEY, System.currentTimeMillis().toString())//when adding entry then timestammp would be current time only